One Willow Green 1957 Ford Thunderbird

 ||||

-| By 1985, the seats needed replacing so we went back to the original color of white and I made slip covers for the seats that could be easily washed.
+By 1985, the seats needed to be fully replaced, including new springs so we went back to the original color of white and I made slip covers for the seats that could be easily washed.
 We drove the car up to Vancouver, British Columbia for the 1986 EXPO |

 |